adinramaadin/adinramaadin/README.md

 # 💫 Hi, I’m Adin

-I’m an economics student, and most days I end up circling back to one question that looks simple but never really is:
+I’m an economics student, and most days I end up circling back to this one question:

 <p align="center"><strong>“If X changes, how much does Y respond...and is X truly the cause of the change in Y, or is something else at play?”</strong></p>